apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 with the magic directories and treat them as a special case.

 Now that [Amazon S3 is consistent](https://aws.amazon.com/s3/consistency/),
-the magic committer is enabled by default.
+the magic directory path rewriting is enabled by default.

 The Magic Committer has not been field tested to the extent of Netflix's committer;
 consider it the least mature of the committers.